What is Group Health Insurance? All You Need to Know

 Every one of us have different medical and financial needs.
 The medical coverage that your require might be significantly different from your colleagues or other members of the policy.
 This poses one of the primary limitations in the case of a group health insurance policy.
 It provides a standard policy coverage to all the members included under the policy, regardless of their individual health insurance needs.

-Post-retirement phase is a big financial milestone in everyone’s life.
+The post-retirement phase is a big financial milestone in everyone’s life.
 Most of us work our whole lives to be financially secure and intact in this phase of life.
-All our savings and investments fulfill our retirement income goals and also provide the financial protection to ensure stability.
-This is why health insurance is one of the most essential components of one’s portfolio post retirement.
+All our savings and investments fulfill our retirement income goals and also provide financial protection to ensure stability.
+This is why health insurance is one of the most essential components of one’s portfolio post-retirement.

 This is why relying just on the group health insurance provided by your employer is not enough, especially in the later stages of life.
 Since the policy ceases to exist once you leave the organization, the group health insurance will not provide you coverage after retirement.
 So, even if the group health insurance plan provides you ample coverage for your medical needs, it is prudent to buy another health insurance plan.
 You should buy an insurance plan other than the group health insurance plan a few years earlier from your retirement.
 This will help you avoid the waiting period for pre-existing diseases.